armandiB/HomewareChucK/README.md

 # HomewareChucK
  ChucK music programming.

 Various explorations of ChucK with a live focus.
-Documentation planned for a later date.
+Documentation planned for a later date, walkthrough available upon request.

 Examples of previous live performances can be found in Scores/Scores.backup with the associated live control static class in Sandboxes.